algovaani/dealics-backend/BITBUCKET_PIPELINE_SETUP.md

 - Add the private key as a repository variable in Bitbucket

 ### 2. Directory Structure
-Your servers should have this structure:
+Your server should have this structure:
 ```
-/var/www/
+/var/www/apis/
-├── api.yourdomain.com/      # Production
+├── stagingApi/          # Development/Staging
 │   ├── dist/
 │   ├── package.json
 │   ├── ecosystem.config.cjs
 │   ├── deploy.sh
 │   └── logs/
-└── dev-api.yourdomain.com/  # Development
+└── productionApi/       # Production (if different path)
     ├── dist/
     ├── package.json
     ├── ecosystem.config.cjs